 One of the biggest mistakes entrepreneurs make is diving into a business idea without thoroughly researching the market.
-You might have a fantastic product or service, but if there’s no demand for it, your business will struggle to succeed.
+You might have a great product or service, but if there’s no demand for it, your business will struggle to gain traction.

 How to Avoid It: